Lorentz86/SQL_Powershell_QueryMonitoring/README.md

 # Trigger explanation
 I don't work continuously with the actual software that uses the SQL server.
 So to only get logs when users experience 'lag' in the software.
 There needs to be a user based triger.
-Because I don't want to give users permission to run this / a script themselves on te SQLserver for multiple reasons.
+I don't want to give users permission to run this / a script themselves on te SQLserver for multiple reasons.

 Here is a solution I used:
 Make a batch script thats creates a file in a folder.
 The Powershell script detects if there is a file inside the folder.